A Box is a container for other components. Boxes are used to define the layout and structure of your pages.

 Changing column layout

 Selecting a Box with multiple elements will display the grid layout.
 The handles between each element can be dragged left or right to adjust the column layout in that row.
-Each row uses a 12-column grid by default, but the amount of columns in the grid can be set in the right pane.
+Each row uses a 12-column grid by default.

 Setting responsive breakpoints